RossMeikleham/GPC/README.md

 About
 ===

 GPC is a front end language for the Glasgow Parallel Reduction Machine(GPRM) framework and is also my honours year project as a Student at the University of Glasgow.
-The language is a subset of C++ with two added keywords (Seq and Par) to denote sequential or parallel executions of code blocks.
+The language is a subset of C++ with two added keywords ("seq" and "par") to denote either sequential or parallel execution of code blocks.
 By default statements are evaluated in parallel.
+The compiler is written in Haskell.

 The GPRM is a research project at the University Of Glasgow, more information on it can be found [here]( http://arxiv.org/pdf/1312.2703v1.pdf)